 2. Navigate to the folder that contained the file you want to restore.

-3. Click on the Time Machine icon in the Menu bar and select Enter Time Machine.how to recover overwritten files on mac
+3. Click on the Time Machine icon in the Menu bar and select Browse Time Machine Backups.how to recover overwritten files on mac

 4. Locate the items to be restored by using the timeline on the edge of the screen.